 The difference is most notable at the undergraduate level.
 Suddenly, large schools that, in virtue of their size, dominate influence-based rankings find their advantage diminished.
 Top notch liberal arts colleges now rank up there with the big schools, and some big schools, precisely because their bigness dilutes their influence, find their rankings go down.

 Perhaps the most surprising finding was to see Caltech, which in terms of overall influence ranks #17, go up the #1 spot at the undergraduate level for overall concentrated influence as well as for several disciplines.
 Caltech’s undergraduate student body is just under 1,000 but its ratio of influential faculty to students is extraordinarily high, causing it to punch well above its weight class.

 At the graduate level, the surprises are fewer.
 Harvard, with its dominating influence scores, both overall and by discipline, and its large graduate student population (ca. 15,000) tends also to occupy the #1 spot in many concentrated influence graduate rankings.
 This is consistent with many other rankings that give pride of place to Harvard.
 Other renowned schools tend to follow suit.

 Yet there are also a few surprises with concentrated influence at the graduate level.
-Princeton, with its comparatively larger undergraduate versus graduate student body, tends not to fare as well with concentrated influence as it does in terms of plain influence.
+Princeton, with its comparatively larger undergraduate versus graduate student body, tends not to fare as well with concentrated influence as it does in terms of pure influence.
 For example, while Princeton occupies the top spot for influence in mathematics, its CIGD metric for mathematics puts it only within the top ten.
 This may seem counterintuitive, but it makes sense if we think of math graduate studies as enhanced by a vibrant community of fellow graduate students spanning many fields related to mathematics.
 Princeton tends to be thinner on the ground in such related fields.